-What are the best things to do on a 14 day Norway road trip?
-Unfortunately we only had 14 days for our road trip in Norway.
-Since we traveled with our own car the Lofoten were too far away to accommodate them on this trip.
-So we had to limit ourselves to the south of Norway.
-But with highlights like Trolltunga, Kjeragbolten and the Geirangerfjord, the south has more than enough destinations to spend a fun and varied holiday there.
-If you are planning such a trip, here are a few tips and our Norway itinerary.
-Maybe it will help you with your vacation planning.
+Unfortunately, we only had 14 days for our Norway road trip and since we went on the round trip with our own car, the Lofoten Islands, which we had longed for so much, were too far away to fit them on our Norway itinerary.
+So we had to limit our road trip by car to the south of Norway.
+But with highlights like Trolltunga, Kjeragbolten and the Geirangerfjord, the south has more than enough destinations to offer to spend a varied and exciting round trip there.

 We are Sabrina and Andreas, two adventurous travelers who never miss an opportunity to discover the world.
 Whether by plane to distant countries or with our campervan Bruno, we just love to travel.
 We hope to give you helpful tips for your next trip on our blog.

 Sabrina & Andreas Globetrotters, Travelers, Adventurers

 We started in the south in Kristiansand.
 Our northernmost point was Molde south of Kristiansund (don’t confuse!).
 We drove several hours every day, but since even on the easiest roads in Norway the landscape is simply stunning, we never found it stressful or too much driving.